Sonair-AS/sonair-evk/README.md

 as an example to build upon if you wish to integrate the sonair-evk pointcloud into an internal system.
-In order to visualize the pointcloud from a standalone sonair-evk unit you can just use FoxGlove endpoint as described in the sonair-evk instructions for use[....].
+In order to visualize the pointcloud from a standalone sonair-evk unit you can just use FoxGlove endpoint as described in the sonair-evk Instructions for Use document.

 ## The protocol
 The sonair-evk unit will publish the pointcloud, along with a status flag as [CoAP](https://en.wikipedia.org/wiki/Constrained_Application_Protocol) messages over UDP.
-The IP address for these packages is configured by the user with sonair configuration tool [....].
+The IP address for these packages is configured by the user with sonair configuration tool.
 When used with a ROS publishing node we currently have an arcitecture which looks like this:

 ```